The British have a past unlike any other.

 Several enhancements were made to the DB5 as compared to its predecessor.
 Designed by Italian coach builder Carrozzeria Touring Superleggera, the DB5 is a 2 door, 4 seater coupe.
 It contained a naturally aspirated petrol engine manufactured by Aston Martin.
 It also added straight 6 cylinders with a 4-liter capacity and 3996 cubic centimeters, which means that the engine has a 3.96 liters displacement volume.

 The DB5 had a double overhead camshaft valve gear and 282 horsepower as maximum power output.
 In terms of acceleration, it covers the 0-60 lap in 8.1 seconds and races to 100 miles in 25 seconds.
 It is also a longitudinal front-engine, rear-wheel drive.
 The aforementioned advancements included a ZF 5 speed transmission gearbox and front and back disc brakes.

 Finally, another principal alteration was the all-aluminum engine and 3 SU carburetors.
 The DB5 was also available in a couple of variants.
 The DB5 Vantage was introduced a year later.
 It was meant for high performance with three Weber twin-choke 45DCOE side-draft carburetors and revised camshaft profiles.
 The revved-up edition had 315 horsepower and was the quintessential limited edition car since only 65 were produced.
 Aston Martin also manufactured a convertible version of the DB5.
 Only 123 units were produced.

 The Name is Martin, Aston Martin

-In hindsight, the DB5 represents the most important model produced by the century old manufacturer.
+In hindsight, the DB5 represents the most important model produced by the century-old manufacturer.
 It afforded them unbridled success, especially once it became associated with 007.
-It is testament to the DB5 that over 50 years after it was first launched, it has managed to remain relevant.
+It is a testament to the DB5 that over 50 years after it was first launched, it has managed to remain relevant.